-Students in D75, ESY, or ASD programming over the summer can choose to participate only in their IEP programming (until 2:30pm for D75/ESY and 12pm for ASD) or IEP programming plus CBO-led extended-day enrichment until 6pm (or 4pm for Middle School).
+Students in D75, ESY, or Autism programming over the summer can choose to participate only in their IEP programming (until 2:30pm for D75, 2:00pm for ESY and 12pm for Autism Programs) or IEP programming plus CBO-led extended-day enrichment until 6pm (or 4pm for Middle School).
 Please review these important application details:

-If a family does not want extended day enrichment for their child, and their child will only be participating in ASD programming (until 12pm) or D75/ESY programming (until 2:30pm), the family should contact their child's school instead of using the application portal.
+If a family does not want extended day enrichment for their child, and their child will only be participating in Autism programming (until 12pm) or D75/ESY programming, the family should contact their child's school instead of using the application portal.

 If a family wants to participate in IEP programming and extended-day enrichment (in other words, programming until 6pm (or 4pm for Middle School)), they should use the application portal.
-Families in ASD, ESY, and D75 programming will have priority for seats in Summer Rising.
+Families in Autism, ESY, and D75 programming will have priority for seats in Summer Rising.
 Please note that for Middle School Students, there is no CBO led programming on Fridays.

 Autism - Horizon or Nest students and ESY students: Families can choose between any of the Summer Rising CBO program(s) operating at the student’s IEP program site.

 D75 students: D75 schools often operate at more than one location over the summer.
 In the portal, families of D75 students will see the locations where their home school is operating where there is also enrichment programming until 6pm (or 4pm for Middle School students).
 If a student’s morning location is one of the available options, families should rank the program(s) within that location, so the student can stay at the same site all day.

 - If the student’s morning location is not one of the available options, families can choose between the program(s) and site(s) listed, and NYC Public Schools will aim to provide an alternate 2:30pm bus drop-off to that site.

-For families interested in CBO-led extended-day enrichment until 6pm, please note:
+For families interested in CBO-led extended-day enrichment until 6pm for elementary students, please note: